 7) Blood in the urine

 Treatment of meatal stenosis is done by one of 2 methods.
-A meatoplasty is done in the operating room under general anaesthesia.
-In this procedure, the meatus is opened or widened by making an incision in the urethral opening and placing dissolvable sutures around the meatus.
-A meatotomy is done in the office using a local anaesthetic.
-In this procedure, the meatus is opened or widened by making a small incision in the meatus but does not allow for placement of sutures.
-The ideal treatment plan for your son will be discussed with you by your surgeon or physician assistant.
+In meatoplasty, the meatus is opened or widened by making an incision in the urethral opening and placing a vascularized flap usually from prepuce or surrounding penile skin to prevent recurrence of narrowing.
+In meatotomy, the meatus is opened or widened by making a small incision in the meatus and cut margins are either sutured with dissolvable sutures or left alone to heal.
+The ideal treatment plan for your son will be discussed with you by your surgeon.
 Some children may require dilation of the urethral opening after these procedures.
-This is done to prevent recloser of the opening.
+This is done to prevent recurrence of the narrowing.